Alec Baldwin settles with Hutchins' family; 'Rust' to resume filming

 "Once the case file is completed, reviewed by supervisors and approved for release, the sheriff's office will then forward the case to the district attorney," Ríos wrote.
 "At this time I do not have a timeframe as to when it will be forwarded to the DA."

-When asked whether the sheriff's office has any concerns about Rust possibly restarting production in New Mexico, Ríos said it has no bearing on its investigation.
+When asked whether the sheriff's office has any concerns about Rust possibly restarting production in New Mexico, Ríos said it has no bearing on the investigation.

 Ríos told The New Mexican the sheriff's office received Baldwin's cellphone records in late August, the last piece authorities need to review before finishing the case file.

 Hutchins was fatally shot Oct.
 21, 2021 while working on the set of Rust, which Baldwin was set to star in and produce.
-Director Joel Souza also was injured during the incident.
+Director Joel Souza also was injured in the shooting.

 "In my own attempts to heal, any decision to return to finish directing the film could only make sense for me if it was done with the involvement of Matt and the Hutchins family," Souza said.
 "Though certainly bittersweet, I am pleased that together, we will now complete what Halyna and I started.
 My every effort on this film will be devoted to honoring Halyna's legacy and making her proud.
 It is a privilege to see this through on her behalf."